How to Become a Certified Office Manager

 An office manager is in charge of managing the day-to-day activities within an office.
-The duties vary by the type of organization and may include processing accounts receivable and accounts payable, as well as some administrative work like scheduling appointments.
-Managers also perform human resource duties, train employees and delegate tasks.
+A manager's duties vary by the type of organization and may include processing accounts receivable and accounts payable, as well as some administrative work like scheduling appointments.
+Office managers also perform human resource duties, train employees and delegate tasks.
 Many office managers work overtime, and some might be on call for problems that may arise during off-hours.

 Many employers look for managers with a minimum of an associate's degree or some college coursework.
-Certification, such as the competency-based options through the International Facility Management Association, allows a manager to be more competitive in the work force and to perhaps have more job opportunities.
+Certification, such as the competency-based options through the International Facility Management Association, allows a manager to be more competitive in the work force and may lead to more job opportunities.
 The following table contains some typical requirements for becoming a certified office manager:

 |Degree Level||Associate's degree or some college; some employers prefer a bachelor's degree*|

 |Certification||Voluntary through associations like the International Facility Management Association**|